What does duplex printing mean?

 Looking for a duplex printer?

-If you’re looking for a printer that has built in duplex capability, then we most definitely recommend auto duplex.
-Most modern office printers now have this functionality as standard and the easiest way to spot if it does is if the model number contains a ‘D’ at the end as we mentioned earlier.
+If you’re looking for a printer that has built in duplex capability, then we definitely recommend auto duplex.
+Most modern office printers now have this functionality as standard and the easiest way to spot if it does is if the model number contains a ‘D’ at the end.